Youssef-Beltagy/Chicken-Coup/docs/index.md

 ### Coding Guidelines

-We are a team of four.
-We need to define some guidelines to maximize our effectiveness.
-Otherwise, our code will not integrate, and we fight often.
+This is a long project.
+So I defined some guidelines to follow when writing the code to ensure high-quality and easy integration.

-Test your code and document these tests.
-Follow the guidelines of [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).
+I test my code and document these tests.
+I follow the guidelines of [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).

 1. Write a unit test.
 2. Run the test and ensure it fails before you implement.